dilashaupadhyay/Pystarter-Kit/README.md

 3. **Math Challenge**: Sharpen your math skills with this project that presents various math problems for you to solve.
 Using simple arithmetic , this project focuses on strengthening your understanding of mathematics as well as Python.

-4. **Word Story Generator**: Unleash your creativity with this word-based story generator.
-Input a series of words, and watch as the program weaves them into an imaginative and unique story.
+4. **Word Story Generator**:  Input a series of words, and watch as the program weaves them into an imaginative and unique story.
 This project emphasizes string manipulation and creative thinking through programming.

+5. **Calculator**:A basic Python program that performs simple arithmetic operations like addition, subtraction, multiplication, and division based on user input.

+6.**Hangman Game**:A classic word-guessing game in Python where players attempt to guess a hidden word within a limited number of attempts.

 ## Getting Started